Fz3r0/Fz3r0/README.md

     - Ngrep
     - Kismet
     - Ettercap
-    - SIEM() _testing tool has the ability to provide details on the source of suspicious network activity._
+    - [SIEM]() _Testing tool has the ability to provide details on the source of suspicious network activity._
+    - [Tripwire]() _Tripwire is used to assess if network devices are compliant with network security policies, recommended best practices, and compliance standards._

 - **Testers & Troubleshooting**
     - [LDWin - Link Discovery for Windows](https://github.com/Fz3r0/LDWin) _Discover connected ports on Switch using CDP & tcpdump.exe_